 54 STUDIES IN AMERICAN CULTURE 3 UNITS

+UC:CSU

+Prerequisite: None Lecture: 3 hours

-This course will assist in the investigation of the relationship between the individual and various cultural influences in contemporary American life through examples in art, music, and literature.
+This course will assist in the investigation of the relationsh nip between

+the i ndividual and various cultural influences in contempo rary American

+life t hrough examples in art, music, and literature. -

+921 COOPERATIVE EDUCATION 2 UNITS RPT3

+CSU

-921 COOPERATIVE EDUCATION CSU 2 UNITS RPT3 931 COOPERATIVE EDUCATION CSU 3 UNITS RPT3
+931 COOPERATIVE EDUCATION 3 UNITS RPT3

+CSU

 Supervised training is conducted in the form of on-the-job training in an employment area that will enhance the student's educational goals.
+Limits to transfer credit: See Cooperative Education Credit Guide.

-Interdisciplinary Studies
+nterdisciplinary Studies